 Many large 401(k) plans across all plan sizes with employer contributions had simple matches (Exhibit 1.7).
-Larger plans tended to be more likely to make automatic employer contributions-for example, this feature was seen in 10.0 percent of plans with \$10 million or less in plan assets, compared with more than 20 percent of plans with more than \$50 million in plan assets.
+Larger plans tended to be more likely to make automatic employer contributions-for example, this feature was seen in 8.4 percent of plans with \$10 million or less in plan assets, compared with more than one-quarter of plans with more than \$100 million in plan assets.